BuildIt-Poland/immutable-web-platform/docs/roadmap.md

 ## Today
 ### in progress
+* shell for infra is necessary - nix shell infra first to bootstrap env and export outputs from terraform after that ... nix with resources
 * task to generate kubeconfig from terraform ( terraform apply -target module.cluster.module.eks.local_file.kubeconfig)
 * Terraform eks cluster [